• HOME

 ABOUT TONY TAMBI

-He received an NAACP Theatre Award Nomination for his role in ''The God Botherers.''
-Then followed ''Butterflies of Uganda,'' ''A Providential Occurrence,'' then ''The Fair Maid of the West,'' and ''Saturday Night at The Palace''.
-He had a co-starring role in ''The Unit'', he made appearances on ''Scrubs,'' ''NCIS Los Angeles'' and also was a regular on ''Nip Tuck.''
+He received an NAACP Theatre Award Nomination for his role in 'The God Botherers.'
+Then followed 'Butterflies of Uganda.'
+He did 'A Providential Occurrence,' also 'The Fair Maid of the West,' and of course 'Saturday Night at The Palace'.
+He had a co-starring role in 'The Unit'.

-Tony produced, directed, co-wrote and starred in the short film ''CHAPTER ONE.''
+Tony produced, directed, co-wrote and starred in the short film 'Chapter One.'
 It won an Award of Merit (Best Shorts Competition).
-Then came the dark comedy, ''OSCAR.'' and there was ''THE ASPECT RATIO'' and also ''LORALA''.
+Then came the dark comedy, 'Oscar' and there was 'The Aspect Ratio' and also 'Lorala'

-His screenwriting debut ''LETTER FROM THE PRESIDENT'' was one of the few projects selected to join Forest Whitaker's JuntoBox Films Inaugural Feature Film Incubator Program in 2014.
+His screenwriting debut 'Letter From The President' was one of the few projects selected to join Forest Whitaker's JuntoBox Films (Inaugural Feature Film) Incubator Program in 2014.

 JOURNEY TO HOLLYWOOD